GeorgioIO/Sql_northwind_data_analysis_project/README.md

 - **European Dominance** : European countries like **France** , **Germany** , **Italy** , **Norway** and **UK** make most of the list of the best suppliers , with suppliers like **Aux joyeux ecclésiastiques** , **Plutzer Lebensmittelgroßmärkte AG** and **Gai pâturage** the top three suppliers being from europe , also we can see **Australian participation** with **Pavlova, Ltd** , **G'day, Mate**.

-- **Wide Sales Range** : Again we can identify a wide salary range as the total sales for a supplier span from $43,000 to $150,000 , with **Aux Joyeux Ecclesiastiques** being the top contributor with 12% of the database sales.
+- **Wide Sales Range** : Again we can identify a wide sale range as the total sales for a supplier span from $43,000 to $150,000 , with **Aux Joyeux Ecclesiastiques** being the top contributor with 12% of the database sales.

-# 5. Which products are supplied by the top-performing suppliers?
+# 5️⃣ Which products are supplied by the top-performing suppliers?

 To identify the products related to the top-performing suppliers , i used the two last CTEs from the last question .
 I added on them one CTE to get top ten suppliers only and then to answer to question , I joined the last CTE `top_ten_suppliers` with products table to get the products related to the top ten suppliers and joined with category to get each product category